 The story of the Peles Castle is closely interlinked to the history of King Carol I of Romania whose only child Maria died of scarlet fever at the age of three.
 This stunning castle is where the little girl spent her last days.
 Peles Castle took 39 years to complete and was used as a summer home by the Royal Family until 1947.
 The architectural design of this magnificent castle is a blend of classic European styles, German aesthetics, Italian elegance completed with a touch of Renaissance influence.
-Equipped with modern facilities like internal elevator, telephone and flushing toilet was one of the unique aspects of the Peles Castle.
+Equipped with modern facilities like an internal elevator, telephone, and flushing toilet was one of the unique aspects of the Peles Castle.
 The 160 lavish rooms are completed with dedicated themes among which you will find French, Turkish and Imperial influences.

 Accommodation near Peles castle, Romania: